hmintusn/webrtc-mesh/README.md

 3. Hoàng Minh Tuấn - B21DCVT444

 ## Description:
-- Can message from 1 to 1 or in a group
+- Available for message from 1 to 1 or in a group.
-- ...
+- Available for video call/voice chat.

 ## Technology:
 - Java